 If you are a citizen of a member state of the EU or EEA but your spouse is not, they must apply for a visa for spouses joining their partners.
 If your spouse holds a residence permit for another EU state, they do not need a visa to enter Germany (Section 2 (4) of the freedom of movement Act/EU [FreizügG/EU]).

-Citizens of Australia, Brazil, El Salvador, Israel, Japan, Canada, New Zealand, South Korea and the United States of America can obtain a temporary residence permit after entering the country.
+Citizens of Andorra, Australia, Brazil, Canada, El Salvador, Honduras, Israel, Japan, Monaco, New Zealand, San Marino, Republic of South Korea, the United Kingdom of Great Britain and Northern Ireland and the United States of America can obtain a temporary residence permit after entering the country.

 How your spouse can join you in Germany